harrison-ai/cobalt-docker-rootless-nvidia-dind/README.md

 # cobalt-rootless-nvidia-dind

 Rootless dind (Docker in Docker) with NVIDIA container toolkit docker image.
 Runs a rootless docker daemon with TLS disabled and the NVIDIA container runtime available.
+Will write NVIDIA_VISIBLE_DEVICES to a ConfigMap if you pass it via the GPU_CONFIGMAP environment variable.

 ## 📖 Requirements